Connecting to an Apache Kafka® cluster from applications

 Download the archive with binary files

-for the Apache Kafka® version run by the cluster.
+for the Apache Kafka® version running in your cluster.
 Your Scala version is irrelevant. -

 Unpack the archive.